sunarya-thito/goo2d/docs_site/docs/cookbook/camera.md

 sidebar_position: 1
 ---

-# Cookbook: Follow Camera
+# Cookbook: Camera Follow

 In a world larger than the screen, you need a camera that tracks the player.
-This tutorial builds a smooth tracking system and includes a movement controller so you can verify the results in real-time.
+This tutorial builds a tracking system using interpolation to coordinate the camera position and ensure the view remains steady as the player moves.

 ## Live Demo

 Click "Play" below to see the result.
-Use **WASD** to move the ship and watch the camera follow smoothly.
+Use **WASD** or **Arrow Keys** to move the ship and watch the camera follow smoothly.

 <iframe
   src="/goo2d/play/#/camera"